DATA PRIVACY POLICY

 PRINCIPLES OF DATA PROCESSING AND DATA SECURITY

-Personal data may only be processed for specific purposes, to exercise rights, and to fulfill obligations.
-The purpose of data processing, the collection, and handling of data must be fair and lawful.
-Only personal data that is essential for achieving the purpose of the data processing and is suitable for attaining that purpose may be processed.
-Personal data may only be processed to the extent and for the duration necessary to achieve the purpose.
-During data processing, the accuracy, completeness, and - if necessary for the purpose of processing - up-to-dateness of the data must be ensured, and the data subject may only be identifiable for the time required to achieve the purpose of data processing.
-The data subject is responsible for the truthfulness, authenticity, and accuracy of the provided data.
+Personal data may only be processed for specific purposes, to exercise rights and to fulfil obligations.
+The purpose of data processing, as well as the collection and handling of data, must be fair and lawful.
+Only personal data that is necessary to achieve the purpose of processing and is suitable for that purpose may be processed.
+Personal data may only be processed to the extent and for the period required to achieve the purpose.
+During data processing, the accuracy, completeness and – where necessary for the purpose of processing – up-to-dateness of the data must be ensured, and the data subject may only be identifiable for the time required to achieve the purpose of processing.
+The data subject is responsible for the truthfulness, authenticity and accuracy of the data provided.

-Masterfield designs and executes data processing operations to ensure the protection of the data subjects' privacy throughout the data processing.
-Masterfield - or, if a data processor is used, the data processor within its activity - ensures data security and takes the necessary technical and organizational measures and procedural rules required to enforce the Act CXII of 2011 on the Right to Informational Self-Determination and Freedom of Information (Information Law), as well as other data and confidentiality protection regulations.
+Masterfield designs and carries out data processing operations in a way that ensures the protection of data subjects’ privacy throughout the entire process.
+Masterfield – or, where a data processor is engaged, the data processor within the scope of its activities – ensures data security and takes the necessary technical and organisational measures and internal procedures required to enforce Act CXII of 2011 on the Right to Informational Self-Determination and Freedom of Information (Information Law), as well as other applicable data protection and confidentiality regulations.

-Masterfield takes appropriate measures to protect personal data, particularly against unauthorized access, alteration, transmission, disclosure, deletion, or destruction, as well as against accidental destruction and damage, and to prevent the data from becoming inaccessible due to changes in the applied technology.
+Masterfield takes appropriate measures to protect personal data, in particular against unauthorised access, alteration, transmission, disclosure, deletion or destruction, as well as against accidental destruction or damage, and to prevent data from becoming inaccessible due to changes in the technology used.

-If Masterfield engages another organization (data processor) for data processing, the data subject will be informed about the fact and the identity of the data processor before giving consent for data processing.
-The engaged data processor only performs technical tasks related to data processing operations and is not authorized to make substantive decisions regarding data processing.
-The data processor may only process personal data according to Masterfield's instructions and cannot process data for its purposes, storing and preserving personal data as instructed by Masterfield.
+If Masterfield engages another organisation (data processor) for data processing, the data subject will be informed of this fact and of the identity of the data processor before giving consent to data processing.
+The engaged data processor performs only technical tasks related to data processing operations and is not authorised to make substantive decisions regarding data processing.
+The data processor may process personal data only in accordance with Masterfield’s instructions, may not process the data for its own purposes, and shall store and retain personal data as instructed by Masterfield.

-During data processing and data processing operations, the data may only be accessed by Masterfield - and, if a data processor is engaged, by the data processor - as well as by Masterfield's employees and, if a data processor is engaged, by the data processor's employees who participate in achieving the data processing objectives defined in this Data Protection Policy.
-These individuals are bound by confidentiality obligations based on their employment contracts and applicable legal provisions and cannot disclose, use, or make the data accessible or public to third parties.
+During data processing and data processing operations, the data may only be accessed by Masterfield – and, where a data processor is engaged, by the data processor – as well as by Masterfield’s employees and, where applicable, the data processor’s employees who participate in achieving the data processing objectives set out in this Data Protection Policy.
+These individuals are bound by confidentiality obligations under their employment contracts and applicable legal provisions, and may not disclose, use, or make the data accessible to third parties or the public.

 LEGAL BASIS AND PURPOSE OF DATA PROCESSING

-Personal data may be processed based on the data subject’s consent or in cases specified by law or local government regulation (mandatory data processing).
-Before commencing data processing, Masterfield informs the data subject whether the data processing is based on consent or mandatory.
-Masterfield provides information to the data subject prior to the commencement of data processing about the scope of data processed, the purpose and legal basis of the data processing, the person authorized for data processing and data management, and the duration of the data processing.
-Information about the data subject's rights related to data processing and the available legal remedies is provided in this Data Protection Policy.
+Personal data may be processed on the basis of the data subject’s consent, or in cases specified by law or local government regulation (mandatory data processing).
+Before commencing data processing, Masterfield informs the data subject whether the processing is based on consent or is mandatory.
+Prior to the start of data processing, Masterfield provides the data subject with information on the scope of the data processed, the purpose and legal basis of processing, the person authorised to process and manage the data, and the duration of processing.
+Information on the data subject’s rights related to data processing and the available legal remedies is set out in this Data Protection Policy.

-Masterfield processes the data it handles for the following purposes:
+Masterfield processes the personal data in its possession for the following purposes:

-- Identification of the data subject, distinguishing from other data subjects, and maintaining contact with the data subject,
+- Identifying the data subject, distinguishing them from other data subjects, and maintaining contact with the data subject,

-- Compliance with data processing and data provision mandated by laws.
+- Complying with data processing and data provision obligations prescribed by law.

-If Masterfield conducts training under Act LXXVII of 2013 on Adult Education, it is required to provide data for statistical purposes according to Section 21(4) of the Act and to store and manage the data from the time of their creation until their removal is requested by the data subject, as stipulated in Section 21(6).
-According to Section 20(1)(b) of Government Decree No. 393/2013 (XI.
-12) on detailed rules for the licensing procedure and requirements necessary for the conduct of adult education activities, the management of registers of institutions conducting adult education, and the supervision of institutions conducting adult education, Masterfield must provide data if the conditions described in Section 20 arise.
-Under Section 169(e) of Act CXXVII of 2007 on Value Added Tax, the mandatory content of an invoice includes, among other things, the name and address of the purchaser of goods or the recipient of services, so Masterfield also acts in processing such data.
-In these cases, data processing is independent of the data subject's consent, as it is determined by law.
+Where Masterfield provides training under Act LXXVII of 2013 on Adult Education, it is required to provide data for statistical purposes in accordance with Section 21(4) of the Act, and to store and manage the data from the time it is created until the data subject requests its deletion, as set out in Section 21(6).
+Pursuant to Section 20(1)(b) of Government Decree No. 393/2013 (XI.
+12) on the detailed rules for the licensing procedure and requirements for conducting adult education activities, maintaining the register of institutions providing adult education, and supervising such institutions, Masterfield must provide data if the conditions described in Section 20 occur.
+Under Section 169(e) of Act CXXVII of 2007 on Value Added Tax, the mandatory content of an invoice includes, among other items, the name and address of the purchaser of goods or the recipient of services; therefore Masterfield also processes such data.
+In these cases, data processing is independent of the data subject’s consent, as it is prescribed by law.

-If Masterfield processes the data subject's data not based on a legal obligation, it does so based on the data subject's consent in accordance with Section 5(1) of the Information Law.
-Consent to data processing is given by submitting the application form for a course.
+Where Masterfield processes the data subject’s data not on the basis of a legal obligation, it does so on the basis of the data subject’s consent in accordance with Section 5(1) of the Information Law.
+Consent to data processing is provided by submitting an application form for a course.

 OTHER DATA PROCESSING PURPOSES